eadf/cpp_map.rs/README.md

 More specifically it needs to emulate the insertion position hint functionality as the keys I intend to use are not entirely transitive. i.e., searching for insertion position from the head or tail makes a big difference.

+I also needed to be able to replace the key of an already inserted item w/o altering the order. - Don't ask.

 The current implementation uses a double linked Vec list and it only supports linear search.

 ## License